RishiSadhir/site/content/post/Introduction to Bayesian Estimation.md

 \theta \sim Beta(20, 20)
 \end{align}

-All we are saying here is that each coin flip is a bernoulli draw where the probability of getting heads is defined by the value of $\theta$.
-To complete our analysis, we'll need to define a prior for $\theta$, condition the model on some data, then examine the posterior distribution.
+All we are saying here is that each coin flip is a bernoulli draw where the probability of getting heads is defined by the value of theta.
+To complete our analysis, we'll need to define a prior for theta, condition the model on some data, then examine the posterior distribution.

 ### Prior distributions

-The second line of our model is the prior distribution we chose for the parameter $\theta$.
+The second line of our model is the prior distribution we chose for the parameter theta.
 A prior distribution is just a mathematical expression that defines our belief about the distribution of the parameter.

 The prior can be based on what we know about the physical world, assumptions about our model, or previous experience.
 Common sense would suggest that the probability of heads is closer to 0.5, and I could express this belief mathematically by specifying parameters of my beta distribution.
 Figure 1 below shows a beta distribution with parameters 20 and 20 and compares it against a complete flat prior with parameters 1 and 1.